Faint-Black/histogram-difference-string-search/README.md

 # Histogram Difference String Search
-An algorithm that recommends the closest auto-completion to a string with a histogram difference of each individual character.
-Implemented in Common Lisp.
+An algorithm that quickly determines the similarity score between two strings, meant as a mostly conceptual demonstration of a fast user search-bar auto-completion suggestion algorithm by just counting the number of instances of each character of a string and seeing how many of them match by calculating the difference.

+Implemented in Common Lisp + C.

 ---